Our 5:2 diet meal plans are easy to follow and are full of inspiration and delicious dishes to help keep you on track while on the 5:2 diet.

 Lunch: Tuck into Sainsbury’s Be Good to Yourself Cous Cous & Chargrilled Vegetable pot (127 cals) and 25 blueberries (20cals) Calories so far: 235.

-Dinner: Filling and delicious, make this Butternut squash and spinach tortilla (199cals) for dinner.
-As a final treat to end the day, grab your spoon and enjoy a serving of Hartley’s Sugar Free Raspberry Jelly (10 cals).
+Dinner: Filling and delicious, make this butternut squash and spinach tortilla by Weight Watchers (196 cals) for dinner.
+As a final treat to end the day, grab your spoon and enjoy a serving of Hartley’s Sugar-Free Raspberry Jelly (10 cals).

 Recipes for 5.2 meal plan – Day 11

-Lunch: Make our flavoursome Spanish style sizzling prawns (171 cals) the night before and heat up for lunch.
+Lunch: Make our flavorsome Spanish-style sizzling prawns (169 cals) the night before and heat up for lunch.
 Calories so far: 271.

-You’ve still got 50 calories to use up on low-cal drinks and snacks – take a look at our gallery of guilt-free snacks.
+You’ve still got 25 calories to use on low-cal drinks and snacks.

 Recipes for 5.2 meal plan – Day 12